Patrick Gânțe

-Patrick Ioan Gânțe (born 15 February 2004) is a professional footballer who plays as a centre-forward for Nemzeti Bajnokság I club Kazincbarcika.
+Patrick Ioan Gânțe (born 15 February 2004) is a professional footballer who plays as a centre-forward.

 Early life

 Patrick Gânțe was born in Oradea, started football at Bihor Oradea and also he played for youth academy of Italian club Roma and Austrian club Hartberg.
 When Patrick was 14, he debuted with goal at senior level in Cupa Romaniei for CA Oradea in a match against Diosig Bihardiószeg.

 Club career

 Lafnitz

 Gânțe made his professional debut for Lafnitz on 18 March 2023, in a 1–2 Austrian 2.
 Liga loss to Dornbirn.